petersondrew/ThreadSafeList/README.md

 Users should also take care to synchronize threads that call `IList<T>.Remove` or `IList<T>.RemoveAt` as `IList<T>` does not behave like concurrent collections that allow for things like `TryRemove`.
 Implementing a `TryRemove` function is a possibility if `IList<T>.Remove` is simply a NO-OP, but that would be quite confusing to users of this class.

 ## Implementation
-The `ReaderWriterLockList<T>` class provides thread-safe access to an underlying `List<T>` by utilizing the `ReaderWriterLockSlim` class.
+The `ReaderWriterLockList<T>` class provides thread-safe access to an underlying `List<T>` by utilizing the `ReaderWriterLockSlim` class to synchronize access, allowing multiple concurrent readers or a single writer.

 ## Comparison to other solutions
-Compared to a simple implementation that only uses `Monitor` locks, `ReaderWriterLockList<T>` provides much less contention among multiple readers, but can be slightly slower when adding items.
+Compared to a simple implementation that only uses `Monitor` locks, `ReaderWriterLockList<T>` provides much less contention among multiple readers, but can be slightly slower when multiple threads are adding items.

 ## Tests
 Tests for proper thread-safety when modifying the list have been provided, along with some basic performance tests emulating both multiple concurrent writing threads as well as multiple concurrent reading threads.